Tokyo

 The Capitol Hotel Tokyu

-Néo-classical palace at the heart of political power, facing the imperial gardens and 200 metres from the Diète.
+Neo-classical palace at the heart of political power, facing the imperial gardens and 200 metres from the Diet.

-The Capitol Hotel Tokyu occupies a historic site in Nagatacho, where the old Hôtel Capitol stood, frequented by the Beatles in 1966.
-We step into a hall with 17-metre ceilings, white marble and dark wood panelling, mellow lighting.
+The Capitol Hotel Tokyu occupies a historic site in Nagatacho, where the old Hôtel Capitol once stood, frequented by the Beatles in 1966.
+We step into a lobby with 17-metre ceilings, white marble and dark wood panelling, soft lighting.
 Rooms start at 50 m², Simmons bedding, Shirakawa stone bathrooms, deep bathtubs.
 The Mizuki spa offers indoor onsen and 20-metre pool, rare in central Tokyo.
 Three restaurants including Suiren for kaiseki cuisine, Origami for teppanyaki grills.
-From 811 € a night, fair pricing for this calibre and governmental address.
+From 811 € a night, pricing coherent for this standard and governmental address.
 We only regret the lack of outdoor terrace, compensated by the Hie-jinja gardens five minutes on foot.

 What makes this hotel unique

-• Nagatacho location, 200 m from the Diète, direct access to Tameike-Sanno metro
+• Nagatacho location, 200 m from the Diet, Tameike-Sanno metro with direct access

 • Rooms from 50 m² with Shirakawa stone bathtubs and Simmons bedding